Celebrating 100 years of supporting children in education

 To promote and improve the ethos of social inclusion.

 To encourage the development and training of all staff in education welfare and social inclusion.

 To disseminate information to the membership on developments in education welfare and social inclusion.

-We have links with Government and other political and professional bodies including the Department for Education, CSF, Teacher Associations and Unions and our sister organisation NASWE.
+We have links with Government and other political and professional bodies including the Department for Education, Teacher Associations and Unions and our sister organisation NASWE.

 Members receive information on current issues and potential changes affecting their work and are given opportunities to comment on consultation documents.
 They are also offered training and supporting literature.
 Regional groups meet quarterly to provide a forum for debate, exchange of views and a vehicle for the provision and discussion of information.